Joycelyn-Chen/AstroSegTrack/Data/image_preprocessing.md

 ## Thresholding + Connected Component
 - use `Data/gt_construct.py` to perform thresholding cutoff and link the same group together as a label with connected component with opencv, and construct the ground truth dataset for the video object segmentation model.
+- `Data/gt_construct_bk.py` is the previous working version for constructing the ground truth dataset, when the input was RGB image.
+Haven't ignore the case where there's only 1 mask per case, and the pixel and pc units wasn't aligned now